 There’s a lot of talk about living a clutter free life and getting the clutter out of your home which is important.
-Decluttering is a continual process because our seasons of life change.
+Decluttering is a continual process because your season of life changes.

 What was useful to you this year may become clutter next year if it no longer serves a purpose in your home and life.

-However, in order to live a clutter free life you must not only focus on what goes OUT of your door but also on what comes IN your door.
+However, in order to live a clutter free life you must not only focus on what goes OUT of your door but also what comes IN your door.
 In fact, this is a major step in avoiding a cluttered home in the first place.

 So how do you avoid future clutter in your home?